astreum/whitepaper/README.md

 A Nebula Object is a data structure with three fields:
 - Leaf: True/False.
-- Data: a blob of binary data of size < 3.2 MB.
+- Data: a blob of binary data of size < 32KB.
 - Size: the cumulative size of the object.

 Puslar network will also be upgraded with index and storage routes with complementary Nebula Object message types for get and put.